 Every last Friday, Saturday, and Sunday of the month, visitors to Penang can join in Free cultural activities and sightseeing tours.

 - Street of George Town

 Light up your weekend in Penang and join in with one of these FREE activities.

 Google rolled out a new shopping search tool with a price tracking option that can help you save money.

 You can search for different products you might buy — a T-shirt, board game, or new video game system — and Google will notify you with an alert on your phone when the price drops.

 Here’s how to search for something you want to buy with Google Shopping and set up alerts for when the price falls.

 Buy your travel insurance early or for the entire year if you plan to travel a lot.

-Travel insurance typically only covers the cost of nonrefundable bookings canceled for certain covered reasons, such as unexpected job loss or illness.
+Travel insurance typically only covers the cost of nonrefundable bookings canceled for specific covered reasons, such as unexpected job loss or illness.

-The last-minute trip is not always more expensive than booking well in advance.
-If you need a hotel at the last minute, check last-minute deal sites such as Hotels Tonight
+A last-minute trip is not always more expensive than booking well in advance.
+If you need a hotel at the last minute, check last-minute deal sites such as Hotels Tonight.